Gabriel (-Honoré) Marcel

 The word “with,” taken with its full metaphysical implication, corresponds neither to a relationship of separation and exteriority, nor to a relationship of unity and inherence.
 Rather, “with” expresses the essence of genuine coesse, i.e. of pluralism, of separation with communion (Marcel 1995, p.
 39).
 As indisponibilité is illustrated with the example of pride, disponibilité is best illustrated in the relations of love, hope and fidelity.

-As implied in the emphasis on “with” and shown in the description of indisponibilité, it is not enough for one person to be disponible in order for the full communion of disponibilité to occur.
+Yet, it is not enough for one person to be disponible in order for the full communion of disponibilité to occur.
 It is entirely possible for one person to come to an encounter in a completely open and available manner, only to be rebuffed by the total unavailability of the other person.
 Ideally, a relationship of availability must include an element of reciprocity.
 However, the fact that reciprocity is necessary in an intersubjective relationship does not mean that reciprocity may be demanded of such a relationship.
 Disponibilité does not insist on its rights or make any claim on the other whatsoever.
 It is analogous to the situation of “a being awaiting a gift or favor from another being but only on the grounds of his liberality, and that he is the first to protest that the favor he is asking is a grace [que cette grâce demandée est une grâce], that is to say the exact opposite of an obligation” (Marcel 1962a, p.
 55).
-Nevertheless, the fact that disponibilité does not demand reciprocity and the fact that some kind of relationship is indeed possible without such reciprocity do not alter that fact that such reciprocity must be present if the relationship is to fully flower.
+Nevertheless, the fact that disponibilité does not demand reciprocity and that some kind of relationship is indeed possible without such reciprocity does not alter the fact that such reciprocity must be present if the relationship is to fully flower.
 “One might therefore say that there is a hierarchy of choices, or rather invocations, ranging from the call upon another which is like ringing a bell for a servant to quite the other sort of call which is really like a kind of prayer” (Marcel 1951a, p.
 179).

 Marcel characterizes disponibilité as charity bound up with presence, as the gift of oneself.
 And therefore, at the extreme limit, disponibilité would consist in a total spiritual availability that would be pure charity, unconditional love and disposability.
 However, a problem arises here insofar as Marcel has insisted on an affective element in disponibilité.
 How is such a gift of self possible for temporal beings, persons for whom the vicissitudes of time may alter feelings or opinion of the other?